 Tell About Company Culture

 How’s the company culture helping employees to reach their best?
 How does the company culture enrich and inspire people?
 What values it represents and how those values are present?
 How do people behave in meetings?
-What kind of personality your company has got (humorous, ambitious, serious, future oriented, natural, homey, driven etc.)?
+What kind of personality (humorous, ambitious, serious, future-oriented, natural, homey, driven, etc.) does your company have?

 The thing people want to know the most is whether they would fit in the company’s existing culture, so be open and inspiring about it.
 In the video below, a Gant's employee is telling about yoga sessions they have at their office.